-Option 1 Connecting to water storage
+Option 1: Connecting to water storage

 This proposal involves connecting to a water storage dam created by the Tai Tokerau Water Trust for raw water supply.
 The Council would build and connect a small-scale water treatment plant near Te Kopuru and connect the treated water to the existing water network across Dargaville and Baylys Beach.
 Although the work has not yet been designed, connecting this supply is estimated to cost \$2.1 million.
-There will also be costs to buy this water, but this is unknown and hasn't been included in the LTP.
+There will be additional costs to buy the water, but they are unknown and have not been included in this LTP.